 Denmark is a country I have always wanted to visit but actually knew very little about.
-Unlike Sweden, I didn’t know very much about its culture, besides having socialist leanings, Soren Kierkegaard, Roskilde, The Raveonettes and Aqua.
+Unlike Sweden, I didn’t know very much about its culture, besides its socialist leanings, Soren Kierkegaard, Roskilde, The Raveonettes and Aqua.
 One other thing I did know about Denmark is that Copenhagen is an urban planner’s dream and widely considered to be a city at the forefront of planning.
 Having a (non-scholarly) interest in urban planning meant that I could geek my nerdy self out.

 Prior to my trip, I watched a documentary on Jan Gehl.
 He is a widely respected architect, most revered for transforming Copenhagen from a car-focused city to a people-focused city.
 He realized that if you made places car-free and pedestrian- and cyclist-focused, that it would bring people out of their homes and improve urban life.
 My friend in Stockholm pointed out that Copenhagen was more lively than her adopted city and I certainly found that to be the case.
 Whereas in Stockholm, there were few people out at night on a weeknight, Copenhagen felt lively at all times of the day, especially in Strøget, a pedestrian-only area which is one of the largest of its kind.